crcdng/aframe-gamepad/README.md

 Right Triangle: 3
 ```

-Joystick to move, triangular shoulder buttons to rotate.
+Other gamepads have different values.

+In this example the joystick is used to move and the triangular shoulder buttons to rotate.
+Left button toggles the color of the element (cube, sphere, cylinder) under the cursor.
+Right button triggers a sound.